allthatilk/CV/README.md

 #### Fast learning and adaptibility

       I have a very broad background of experiences.
 I don't think I can stress this enough.
 I have learned the ropes in all kinds of environments from factory work, youth work, admin work, transport coordination, politics and events organising, to name a few.
 I learn by throwing myself in the deep end, asking questions, and tracking down the most effective resources.

 #### Attention to detail

       From checking minutes and press releases, to clerical work, to the scientific background of my degree, I am comfortable meticulously analysing my code and isolating bugs.

 #### Experience in leadership roles

       I have previously taken on leading roles in local Green Party activites in the South West (Coordinator for Mid and East Cornwall Green Party, Treasurer for Cornwall Young Greens, Co-convenor for South West Young Greens).
 I enjoy working in teams and I'm not afraid to speak up if things seem to be steering off course.

 #### Skilled organiser

-I have organised charitable, youth, political, environmental, and social events for a variety of causes in both a professional and voluntary capacity.
       I have organised events in short time frames, with tiny to non-existent budgets, catering for a variety of needs.
 I understand that better planning means fewer problems down the road and when applied to code this helps create cleaner, more flexible solutions.

 #### Proud feminist and social activist

-My social, charitable, and political engagement continue to expand my understanding of inclusive and accessible spaces.
-It's easy to become very blinkered in specialised fields and forget the broad diversities that deserve equal access to technologies that could improve or enhance their lives.
       I am very passionate about fostering inclusive spaces that allow people the freedom to contribute in a safe and welcoming environment and ensuring marginalised voices achieve necessary parity, be it in a group, community, or the wider world.

 ## Education